quicwg/multipath/draft-ietf-quic-multipath.md

 If no MAX_PATHS frame was received yet, the Maximum Path Identifier corresponds to the value of initial_max_paths transport parameter.

-An endpoint MUST NOT initiate a path with a Path ID larger than the Maximum Path Identifier value.
-An endpoint MUST terminate the a connection with an error of type MP_PROTOCOL_VIOLATION if a peer opens a path with a larger Path ID than permitted.

 When there are not enough unused path identifiers, endpoints can send a MAX_PATHS frame to inform the peer that new path identifiers are available.